 \subsection{Definition}

 The deformed Virasoro algebra (DVA) \cite{Shiraishi:1995rp} is a family of algebras generated by the elements $T_m$ ($m\in\Z$) with a set of quadratic relations.
-It is parameterized by two complex numbers $\xi$ ($\Re \xi>0$) and $x$ ($0<|x|<1$).
-It is convenient to write the relations in terms of the currents $T(z)=\sum_{m\in\Z}T_mz^{-m}$: \eq where $\delta(z)=\sum_{m\in\Z}z^m$ and \eq Here we used the notation \eq The deformation parameter $x$ is inside the unit circle: $|x|<1$.
+It is parameterized by two complex numbers $\xi$ ($\Re \xi>0$) and $x$ ($0<|x|<1$). \footnote{In the notation of \cite{Shiraishi:1995rp} $q=x^{2\xi+2}$, $t=x^{2\xi}$.} It is convenient to write the relations in terms of the currents $T(z)=\sum_{m\in\Z}T_mz^{-m}$: \eq where $\delta(z)=\sum_{m\in\Z}z^m$ and \eq Here we used the notation \eq The deformation parameter $x$ is inside the unit circle: $|x|<1$.
 Below we will also use the notation \eq

 The function $\chi(z)$ has a zero at the point $z=x^{2\xi}$.
 Hence, the product $T(z')T(z)$ admits a pole at $z'/z=x^{-2\xi}$, which, in fact, corresponds to the dynamic pole of form factors (see below).
 Its residue will be denoted as $T^{(2)}(z)$.
 The product $T^{(2)}(z')T(z)$ admits, in turn, a pole at $z'/z=x^{-3\xi}$ with the residue~$T^{(3)}(z)$ etc. More explicitly, let \eq It is convenient for us to take \eq In the next subsection we will explain that the current $T^{(n)}(z)$ corresponds the $n$th neutral particle in the spectrum.